apecloud/kubeblocks/docs/user_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>List of sources to populate environment variables in the container.
-The keys defined within a source must be a C_IDENTIFIER.
-All invalid keys will be reported as an event when the container is starting.
-When a key exists in multiple sources, the value associated with the last source will take precedence.
-Values defined by an Env with a duplicate key will take precedence.
+<p>List of sources to populate environment variables in the container.<br />The keys defined within a source must be a C_IDENTIFIER.
+All invalid keys<br />will be reported as an event when the container is starting.
+When a key exists in multiple<br />sources, the value associated with the last source will take precedence.<br />Values defined by an Env with a duplicate key will take precedence.<br />Cannot be updated.</p><br />
-Cannot be updated.</p>
 </td>
 </tr>
 <tr>